leotac/ELPP-IP/README.md

 *If you want to nitpick, some people may say that simple != elementary.

-The provided C++ class ElppSolverCplex has a constructor that builds a Mixed-Integer Programming model for the provided graph.
+The provided C++ class ElppSolver has a constructor that solves a Mixed-Integer Programming model to compute a longest path between two nodes for a given directed graph.

 Before solving a problem, update_problem() must be called once to set the objective function (arc costs) and, optionally, bounds on the arc variables.
 This allows the solver to be called repeatedly, more than once, with modifications